JeremyCaron/vscode-csharp-format-usings/README.md

 * Removes unnecessary usings (enabled by default but can be disabled).
 * Offers multiple configurable settings for formatting the usings section, see "Extension Settings" below.

-## Bug Fixes
+## Version History

-* (v1.0.3) Properly handle aliased using directives, without breaking places that use "using [type] [variableName]" syntax.
+* (v1.0.3) Properly handle aliased using directives, without breaking places that use "using [type] [variableName] = whatever" syntax.
+Added some very basic unit testing coverage.
 * (v1.0.2) Better fix for editor jumpiness per the recommendation at https://github.com/microsoft/vscode/issues/32058#issuecomment-322162175 to use TextEditorEdit.delete/insert instead of replace.
 * (v1.0.1) Fixed editor jumpiness when running "Organize Usings" on a file that needs no changes.
-* (v1.0.0) Now correctly removes unused usings when there are extra blank lines between namespace groups (this was previously causing the wrong lines to be removed from the source file).
+* (v1.0.0) Now correctly removes unused usings when ALL of a classes usings are unnecessary & when there are extra blank lines between namespace groups (this was previously causing the wrong lines to be removed from the source file).
-* (v1.0.0) Now correctly removes unused usings when ALL of a classes usings are unnecessary.

 ## Extension Settings